Belarus: President Lukashenko rejects foreign mediation | DW | 15.08.2020

 Meanwhile, thousands of people gathered in the capital Minsk for the seventh consecutive day of large anti-government protests.
 The opposition called for more protests against Lukashenko's disputed reelection.

-Many laid flowers near a metro station where 34-year-old demonstrator Alexander Taraikovsky died in clashes with security forces earlier this week.
+Many laid flowers near a metro station where 34-year-old demonstrator Alexander Taraikovsky was killed earlier this week.
 The crowd chanted "Thank you!" and raised victory signs while police kept a low profile.

-"It's awful to live in a country where you can be killed at a peaceful protest.
-I will leave, if power isn't changed,'' reported news agency AP, citing 30-year-old demonstrator Artem Kushner.

 Huge crowds have been taking to the streets daily since Lukashenko claimed a landslide victory on Sunday.
 In the biggest challenge to his 26-year rule, demonstrators accuse him of rigging the vote and demand he steps down.